mesahal/ijaa/project-context.md

 **Current Status**: Production-ready with comprehensive testing suite, feature flag system, microservices architecture, **enterprise-grade security**, and **robust profile management**.

 **Recommendation**: The system is ready for production use with the current implementation.
-The microservices architecture provides excellent scalability, maintainability, the feature flag system provides flexibility for feature rollout and management, the comprehensive authorization ensures enterprise-grade security, and the profile service now allows users to create experiences and interests independently without requiring a profile to exist first, with proper delete APIs for managing specific items.
+The microservices architecture provides excellent scalability, maintainability, the feature flag system provides flexibility for feature rollout and management, the comprehensive authorization ensures enterprise-grade security, and the profile service now provides complete CRUD operations for experiences and interests with independent creation, proper update/delete APIs, and comprehensive validation.

 ---